kevinfengcs88/nvim/README.md

 - Screensaver after certain amount of inactivity
 - lolcat animated dashboard for alpha
 - Add option to alpha to open nvim-tree
+- Check out leap or hop plugins for movement